3D-Printed Jewelry: Why Jewelry Designers Join the 3D Printing Revolution

 - Get inspiration: browse through our Flickr account to see what follow jewelry makers designed lately.

 - Find a 3D modeling software: there isn’t one software that everyone uses – there are tons of programs out there for creating printable objects.
-The best place to start looking is probably our list of the 25 most popular 3D modeling programs.
+The best place to start looking is probably our list of 3D design tools.

-- Upload and print your design: once your design is ready to go, upload it here and get your price quote instantly.
-And no worries: we always double-check if the design is really printable and we’ll tell you how to solve any potential design problem.
+- Upload and print your design: once your design is ready to go, upload it here, and get your price quote instantly.
+And no worries: we always double-check if the design is really printable and we’ll tell you how to solve any potential design problems.